South Bend's Defense Vehicle Boom Is Filling One Talent Gap and Deepening Another

 The search challenges in this market are specific and compounding.
 The candidate pool is small.
 The passive percentage is high.
 The geographic competitors pay more.
 The adjacent industry siphons pipeline talent.
 The regulatory environment adds compliance barriers.
 And the federal budget cycle injects uncertainty into every hiring timeline.

 With a 96% one-year retention rate across 1,450 or more executive placements and a pay-per-interview model that eliminates upfront retainer risk, KiTalent delivers interview-ready candidates within 7 to 10 days.
-In a market where the average cleared programme manager search runs 94 days, that compression is not incremental.
+In a market where the average cleared program manager search runs 94 days, that compression is not incremental.
 It is the difference between securing talent and watching it sign elsewhere.

 Frequently Asked Questions

 The adjacent RV industry in Elkhart County, 25 miles east, pays comparable wages for welding work that does not require aerospace or military-specification certifications.
 This creates a pipeline diversion effect where entry-level and mid-tier welders choose less regulated work at similar pay.
-Combined with an estimated 75% passive candidate rate and sub-1.5% unemployment in the specialty, defence suppliers face a market where signing bonuses of $5,000 to $7,500 have become standard and searches still average 78 days.
+Combined with an estimated 75% passive candidate rate and sub-1.5% unemployment in the specialty, defense suppliers face a market where signing bonuses of $5,000 to $7,500 have become standard and searches still average 78 days.

-Federal continuing resolutions have delayed new starts for programmes including the Commercial Tactical Truck and HMMWV modernisation line items.
+Federal continuing resolutions have delayed new starts for programs including the Commercial Tactical Truck and HMMWV modernization line items.
 Without full appropriations, AM General and its suppliers face potential hiring freezes.
 Simultaneously, the JLTV transition may displace 200 to 300 welding and fabrication positions unless offset by new contract awards.
 This creates a workforce planning paradox: the roles hardest to fill require the longest searches, but budget uncertainty makes committing to those searches risky.